CodeReaper/codereaper.github.io/content/posts/setting-docker-free/index.md

 draft: false
 ---

 Once upon a time something happened to [Docker](https://www.docker.com), the CLI tool for managing images and containers on your machine.
-Docker had begun changing and with change by change over time had become something different at least for those using macOS (or Windows is outside the scope of this post).
+Docker had begun changing and with change by change over time had become something different at least for those using macOS.

 The most evident changes being: